'People Around The President Are Trying To Stop Him,' 'Times' Journalist Says

 Pulitzer Prize-winning New York Times reporter Michael Schmidt says one of the most unusual aspects of the White House administration is the existence of people who are trying to stop President Trump from acting in a way that could hurt the country or break the law.

-"In our history as a country, we've largely focused on how our presidents use their power, how the people around them help them do that, and what that says," Schmidt says.
+"In our history as a country, we've largely focused on how our presidents use their power, how the people around them help them do that and what that says," Schmidt says.
 "In this instance of the Trump presidency, Trump's use of power is so unusual that we have a phenomenon here where the people around the president are trying to stop him."

 Schmidt's new book, Donald Trump v.
-The United States, focuses on two figures in particular who stood up to the president: Former FBI Director James Comey and former White House counsel Don McGahn.
+The United States, focuses on two figures in particular who stood up to the president: former FBI Director James Comey and former White House counsel Don McGahn.

 Schmidt describes McGahn as "the most fascinating character of the Trump era."
-In June 2017, when Trump wanted to fire special counsel Robert Mueller, it was McGahn who pushed back, threatening to quit rather than to order the Justice Department to dismiss Mueller.
+In June 2017, when Trump wanted to fire special counsel Robert Mueller, McGahn pushed back, threatening to quit rather than to order the Justice Department to dismiss Mueller.

 Less than a year later, in April 2018, the president considered ordering the Justice Department to prosecute Comey and political adversary Hillary Clinton.
 Again, McGahn warned Trump that such a move could be grounds for impeachment.